 Yeah, I was doing work as a print journalist.
 I took a year out of my degree, because I was studying French, Spanish and Portuguese, so I wanted to go and get my Spanish fluent.
 We were allowed to go anywhere we wanted.
 A lot of my friends were going to France or Spain and doing teaching, or going to Erasmus courses and studying, but I just thought nobody is going to give me a year in my life again to just go do what I want.
 I just decided to go to Argentina, I’ve always wanted to go there.
 I’d read a lot of literature, I was really interested in their dictatorships and the fact that democracy is so young there, and also the fact that the young people there are so woke, they’re very politically connected and they want to talk about stuff that I want to talk about.
 I also find their erotic art amazing.
 So I knew that I wanted to go and my first article for this newspaper that I managed to get an internship at was about erotic art.
 My mum was like “What are you doing, you’ve just arrived in this country on your own and you’re going to sex shows?”
 I went to weird erotic art galleries, I talked to this guy called Federico Andahazi, the author of a book about the birth of sexuality in Argentina.
 It was one of those places where I could write about all this stuff that I hadn’t been exposed to in the UK or in Newcastle, and I went to uni in Cambridge so it had all been a bit sheltered.
 It was just the coolest country.

-I did other jobs while I was there as well, I worked in a virtual dating system – getting people dates from online dating sites, clients in San Francisco and LA, writing their profiles and getting them dates; I worked in a cocktail bar, I worked as a dancer in a club for a bit (don’t tell my mum), I worked in a cafe where I had to walk around all day with a Mariachi band giving out nachos, and then I ended up being a presenter on MTV.
+I did other jobs while I was there as well, I worked in a virtual dating system – getting people dates from online dating sites, clients in San Francisco and LA, writing their profiles and getting them dates; I worked in a cocktail bar, I worked in a cafe where I had to walk around all day with a Mariachi band giving out nachos, and then I ended up being a presenter on MTV.
 They needed a presenter who spoke English, and obviously I speak excellent English, and it led to my first pilot.
 Although the show never got made, it was my first taste of it and got me in touch with MTV in the UK.
 So as soon as I came back I had to finish my degree, but while I was doing my final year I was going down to London and helping out at MTV, doing bits around the office, doing interviews, working at ITN and as soon as I graduated I went straight there, starting a job as a runner and I just worked my way up from an intern to a researcher, did some other researching jobs at a bunch of other companies, but was always doing my own thing, making documentaries, just my own little ones on the street and making showreels out of bits of digital, online shows, and just constantly cutting it together and bothering broadcasters.
 I got my first presenter gig which was at midnight to 8am in the belly of ITN doing 4Music’s breakfast news and it all went from there.
 It’s just been one job after another, but always producing as well as presenting which is what I thought was key, to be able to be on both sides of the camera.

 What’s the most amazing thing you’ve ever got to do through your career?